 Google’s search volume of the term “microservices” has skyrocketed since 2014 and the IDC predicted late 2018 that 90% of all new apps will feature microservices by 2022.
 Netflix, for example, already has over 500 microservices and API gateways to handle more than two billion API edge requests.

 Microservices are an enabler for other technology trends too.
 For one, they make it much cheaper and faster to push new features to production.
-It’s easier than ever for companies to experiment, which is exactly what’s needed for innovation.
+Innovation requires experimentation, and microservices make it easier than ever for companies to experiment.

 Secondly, microservices allow the software to run at the edge.
-Modules of an app can run in tiny chips stored in products that aren’t always connected to the cloud, such as shoes, sunglasses, or an autonomous car driving through a tunnel.
+Modules of an app can run in tiny chips stored in products that aren’t always connected to the cloud.
+They can run in shoes, sunglasses, or an autonomous car driving through a tunnel.
 These modules can run separately from the rest of the app exactly because they’re modules; this isn’t possible with a monolithic app.

 Finally, microservices aren’t just about software.
-The modular philosophy of microservices can be applied to many areas.
+The modular philosophy of microservices is applicable to many areas.
 For example, a company can organize itself in a modular fashion, where teams work independently – think of Amazon’s “two pizzas” rule – and a company is an agile organism more than it is a rigid machine.

 Interplay is Iterate’s middleware platform that provides an easy and fast way to build complex applications.
 It’s a drag-n-drop environment where apps can be developed by combining modularized components.
 It’s a platform built entirely with microservices.